iKenndac/new-blog/content/posts/2023-02-09-introducing-photo-scout.md

 - Then, over the coming weeks, increase the TestFlight size and add features and polish for a public release sometime in spring or early summer.

 Everything about this project is built using knowledge brand new to me.
 It's almost entirely SwiftUI, which is new for me.
 I've approached the app in a completely new, design-first way, which is new for me.
-It has a backed written in Swift with [Vapor](https://vapor.codes), both of which are new for me.
+It has a backend written in Swift with [Vapor](https://vapor.codes), both of which are new for me.
 It has AR components with some custom 3D programming, which is… well, you get the picture.

 I've learned a lot — at times it felt like being at university again! — and there's a lot about Photo Scout that I'm _really_ pleased with (it has a theme song?!).
 Over the coming weeks as the TestFlight progresses and opens up to more people, I'll be writing some articles on here about some of the things I thought turned out really well, and some things that were more challenging.